24PearlStreet Workshops

 Biography

-Chloe Garcia Roberts is a poet and translator from the Spanish and Chinese.
-She is the author of a book of poetry, The Reveal, which was published as part of Noemi Press’s Akrilika Series for innovative Latino writing.
-Her translations include Li Shangyin’s Derangements of My Contemporaries: Miscellaneous Notes, which was awarded a PEN/Heim Translation Fund Grant, and a collected poems of Li Shangyin published in the NYRB / Poets series.
-She is the recipient of a 2021 NEA translation fellowship for the translation of the novel, Carne de Dios, by Mexican author and poet, Homero Aridjis.
-Her essays, poems, and translations have appeared in the publications BOMB, Boston Review, A Public Space, Kenyon Review, Yale Review and Gulf Coast among others.
-She lives outside Boston and works as deputy editor of Harvard Review.
+Chloe Garcia Roberts is a writer and a translator from the Spanish and Chinese.
+She is the author of a book of poetry, The Reveal, and her essays have appeared in the Yale Review and Kenyon Review among others, been noted in Best American Essays 2022, and featured in the anthology, The Lyric Essay as Resistance.
+Her translations include Li Shangyin’s Derangements of My Contemporaries: Miscellaneous Notes, and a collected poems of Li Shangyin, and she is the recipient of a NEA fellowship for translation.
+Her first book of essays is forthcoming in 2024 from co•im•press.
+She lives in Boston and works as the deputy editor of Harvard Review.